shikharsingla/shikharsingla.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My research agenda is to answer research questions in the areas of regulations and political economy  by developing novel artificial intelligence techniques such as word embeddings, supervised learning, deep learning etc.
+I am an Assistant Professor at the University of Texas McCombs School of Business.
+My research is in the areas of regulations, biodiversity and artificial intelligence.

 Please download my [CV here](https://shikharsingla.com/files/singla_cv.pdf).